 One of the more advanced ADC technologies is the so-called delta-sigma, or ΔΣ (using the proper Greek letter notation).
 In mathematics and physics, the capital Greek letter delta (Δ) represents difference or change, while the capital letter sigma (Σ) represents summation: the adding of multiple terms together.
 Sometimes this converter is referred to by the same Greek letters in reverse order: sigma-delta, or ΣΔ.

 In a ΔΣ converter, the analog input voltage signal is connected to the input of an integrator, producing a voltage rate-of-change, or slope, at the output corresponding to input magnitude.
 This ramping voltage is then compared against ground potential (0 volts) by a comparator.

 The comparator acts as a sort of 1-bit ADC, producing 1 bit of output (“high” or “low”) depending on whether the integrator output is positive or negative.
 The comparator’s output is then latched through a D-type flip-flop clocked at a high frequency, and fed back to another input channel on the integrator, to drive the integrator in the direction of a 0 volt output.
 The basic circuit looks like this:

 The leftmost op-amp is the (summing) integrator.
 The next op-amp the integrator feeds into is the comparator, or 1-bit ADC.
 Next comes the D-type flip-flop, which latches the comparator’s output at every clock pulse, sending either a “high” or “low” signal to the next comparator at the top of the circuit.

 At the next clock pulse, this “high” signal will be output from the Q line into the noninverting input of the last comparator.
 This last comparator, seeing an input voltage greater than the threshold voltage of 1/2 +V, saturates in a positive direction, sending a full +V signal to the other input of the integrator.

-This +V feedback signal tends to drive the integrator output in a negative direction.
-If that output voltage ever becomes negative, the feedback loop will send a corrective signal (-V) back around to the top input of the integrator to drive it in a positive direction.
 This is the delta-sigma concept in action: the first comparator senses a difference (Δ) between the integrator output and zero volts.
-The integrator sums
+The integrator sums (Σ) the comparator’s output with the analog input signal.

 Functionally, this results in a serial stream of bits output by the flip-flop.
 If the analog input is zero volts, the integrator will have no tendency to ramp either positive or negative, except in response to the feedback voltage.

 If, however, we apply a negative analog input voltage, the integrator will have a tendency to ramp its output in a positive direction.
 Feedback can only add to the integrator’s ramping by a fixed voltage over a fixed time, and so the bit stream output by the flip-flop will not be quite the same:

-By applying a larger (negative) analog input signal to the integrator, we force its output to ramp more steeply in the positive direction.
+By applying a larger (negative) analog input signal to the integrator, we force its output to ramp more steeply in a positive direction.
 Thus, the feedback system has to output more 1’s than before to bring the integrator output back to zero volts:

 As the analog input signal increases in magnitude, so does the occurrence of 1’s in the digital output of the flip-flop: